lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/Portfolios/Landmarks and Iconic Structures Notion Reflection.md

 2. Which piece in your set best represents your theme, and why?

-3. Were there any challenges in making your chess pieces recognizable as specific roles (Pawn, Rook, etc.)?
+3. Were there any challenges in making your chess pieces recognizable as specific landmarks or your iconic structure?
 How did you overcome them?

 4. What was the most helpful piece of feedback you received, and how did it impact your final design?